Dr. Masoom Haider

 Previous experience and education

-- Head of Abdominal and Pelvic MRI, Princess Margaret Hospital and the University Health Network.
+- Head of Abdominal and Pelvic MRI, Princess Margaret Hospital, University Health Network

 Opportunities to collaborate